Particle, kinetic and hydrodynamic models for sea ice floes. Part II: Rotating floes with environmental forces: Concluding remarks

 Several important directions remain open for future research.
 One natural extension is to couple the present mechanical framework with a temperature field, allowing floe sizes, masses, and moments of inertia to evolve through melting and refreezing processes.
 Such a thermo-mechanical coupling would introduce additional transport and source terms at all scales and raise fundamental questions about energy consistency, scale separation, and closure strategies, leading to more realistic sea ice rheology.
+A further important extension is to incorporate wave–ice interactions, including wave scattering and attenuation, which are fundamental to modeling the MIZ.
+This direction is also consistent with the perspective of \cite{squire2022prognosticative}, which emphasizes the need for sea-ice rheologies that better represent the MIZ under diverse stress regimes through DEM particle models with suitably aggregated continuum descriptions.
+Future work may also consider out-of-plane floe motions such as rafting or ridging, as well as edge crumbling during collisions, which would introduce additional deformation, fragmentation, and dissipation mechanisms beyond planar rigid-floe dynamics.
 Another challenging direction concerns floe fracture and bonding, corresponding to a dynamically varying number of particles due to breakup, aggregation, or refreezing-induced bonding.
 From a modeling and analytical perspective, this leads to nontrivial difficulties in tracking collective behavior, conservation laws, and statistical descriptions, when the underlying particle number changes in time.
 Developing a coherent multiscale theory that accommodates variable particle numbers while retaining tractable kinetic and hydrodynamic limits remains an open and promising problem for future study.